Air Force Reserve Officer Training Corps, Maxwell AFB, AL

-The fact of having retired with a disability does not matter.
+The fact of having retired with a disability is not an issue.
 What matters is that you can fully perform the essential functions of an Air Force Junior ROTC instructor.
-You will have to complete an Occupational Screening Questionnaire telling us if you can/cannot perform the essential functions of an Air Force Junior ROTC instructor.
+You will complete an Occupational Screening Questionnaire telling us if you can perform the essential functions of an Air Force Junior ROTC instructor.

 29. When will I be eligible for nomination to a position?